bryanburgers/assets-adapter-for-blocks/README.md

 # Assets Adapter for Blocks

+***NOTE: This repo exists for the version of Blocks that worked with ExpressionEngine 2.0.
+You are most likely looking for [Assets Adapter for Bloqs][aafb] which works with modern versions of ExpressionEngine.***

 Assets Adapter for Blocks is a third-party add-on that enables use of an [Assets][assets] field within a [Blocks][eeblocks] block.